iamdurjoybarua/OOP-UML-Projects/README.md

 ## Project Structure

-The repository is organized to clearly separate UML diagrams (as PlantUML source files) from Java source code:
+The repository is organized to clearly separate UML diagrams (as PlantUML source files and potentially rendered images) from Java source code:

 ## Systems Covered